GalloDaSballo/ReduxExercises/todo/README.md

-#Todo list
+# Todo list

 Just a simple todo List

-Can add items (will allow to delete in the future)
+Can add items and delete them